Prabakaran Parameswaran: Early life

-Birth and growth

-Prabakaran was born in Batu, Kuala Lumpur, Malaysia and has lived and grown up there ever since his birth on 8 February 1996.
+Prabakaran was born in Batu, Kuala Lumpur, Malaysia and has lived there ever since his birth on 8 February 1996.

-Interest in politics and school days

 Prabakaran became interested in politics from his primary school days.
 His father used to force him to watch parliamentary debates and read newspapers.
 However, he was not keen.
 Only after a few years, he started to understand the changes needed in Malaysia.
 He later became active in debates including those with political themes in school.

 Political career

 Candidate as Batu MP in 2018 general election and electoral victory

 Prabakaran initially contested for the Batu federal seat in Kuala Lumpur on independent ticket where he should have faced opponents Chua Tian Chang from PH and PKR who was going to defend his seat, Dominic Lau Hoe Chai from Barisan Nasional (BN) and Parti Gerakan Rakyat Malaysia (GERAKAN), Azhar Yahya from the Malaysian Islamic Party (PAS) as well as another independent Panjamorthy Muthusami.
 However, Chua was disqualified from contesting in the election after returning officer Anwar Mohd Zain had made the decision based on a Shah Alam High Court ruling on 2 March 2018 which fined Chua RM 2,000 for insulting the modesty of a police officer that removed the eligibility of him in contesting.
 Chua decried the decision and accused the political opponents of BN by stating that "They are using dirty tactics to thwart the victory of PH".
 After that, Prabakaran offered himself to represent PH and PKR to contest on behalf as he and his family were PKR supporters.
 Chua then accepted the offer and turned his support for Prabakaran and helped the latter in campaigning efforts to prevent a walkover victory for BN in Batu.
 He reiterated his disappointment but also praising Prabakaran by adding that “I am disappointed by the decision of the court, but Prabakaran is young, energetic and idealistic, we hope to groom him to be an activist".